International Student Support and Services

-- If you do not have a social security number, you will have to obtain a Form SSA-L676 'SSN CARD DENIAL NOTICE' from a local SSA office before visiting a DDS Customer Service Center to apply for a driver's license.
+- If you do not have an SSN, you must go in person to a Social Security Administration office (SSA) and request Form SSA-L676 , the "letter of ineligibility" before visiting a DDS Center to apply for a driver's license.

 Validity Period of License

 The expiration date of your new license will match the end date of your I-20 or DS-2019 form.
 To renew your Driver's License, you must extend your immigration status first.
 Contact ISAP about this if needed.